bilibili/UnityBVA/docs/work/programing/RuntimeExport.md

 ## Overview

 Export BVA at runtime has some limitation, such like animation clip won't be able to export(can't access frame data with runtime API).
-Most of the features are available even though.
+But still, most of the features are available.

 ## *Export as GLB*